cnagda/id-pirated-vid/README.md

 ```
 usage: piracy.py [-h] {ADD,QUERY,INFO} ...

-Check videos for pirated content
+Check videos for pirated content.
+Use ADD to create or update a database.
+Use
+QUERY to check an existing database for one or more videos.
+Use INFO to see
+parameters for an existing database.
+For more information, try ADD, QUERY, or
+INFO with the -h option.

 optional arguments:
   -h, --help        show this help message and exit